 Risk of Ruin Defined

-- Long losing streak + progression system
+- A long losing streak collides with a progression system

-- Table max blocks next recovery bet
+- The table maximum blocks the next recovery bet

-- Bankroll exhaustion probability increases
+- Bankroll exhaustion probability rises

 Infinite progression is impossible under real casino limits.